 Golden Greek / Mesopotamian tortoise eggs.
 This was a 3-egg clutch incubated at 86 °F (30 °C).
 Day 2 of incubation.
 The eggs are still mostly pink in color, but have little white spots that are often a good sign of fertility.
 The incubation substrate in the photo is HatchRite, but I usually use vermiculite.

 Same eggs at day 7 of incubation.
 Notice the growing white "bands" around the eggs.
 Soon these fertile eggs will be all white.
 Non-fertile eggs do not chalk.

 Candling of tortoise eggs is best done in a dark room.
 Use a very small flashlight or a special egg candling light.
 Hold the flashlight briefly (to prevent spot heating if the light is hot) near the top or back of the egg.
 This allows the light to shine through the egg and let's you to see what's inside.

-I use a tiny flashlight called Maglite Solitaire which is about 3" long and 1/2" in diameter.
+I use a tiny Maglite Solitaire flashlight which is about 3" long and 1/2" in diameter.
 It's not very bright, but does the job well.
-The "dull" light probably bothers the baby embryo less than a super bright LED light would.
+Besides, the dimmer incandescent light probably bothers the baby embryo less than a super bright LED light would.

 Do not turn or rotate the eggs from their upright position because this can injure or kill the developing tortoise embryo.
 I just move the egg box; I don't touch the eggs at all.
 The less you disturb the eggs, the better it is for them.
 That's why I don't candle eggs very often.

 Candling one of the chalked golden Greek eggs shown in the first two photos above at 20 days of incubation.
 It will take a few weeks of incubation before you can see the blood vessels like here.